Graphon estimation beyond binary edges: inference for decorated graphs with applications to multiplex and weighted networks: Oracle Inequalities

 as for a fixed $\indexK$, the variables $\obs_{ij}\indexk{\indexK}$ and $\obs_{qr}\indexk{\indexK}$ are independent for all $(q,r) \neq (i,j)$ and $(q,r)\neq (j,i)$, and $\mathrm{var}\left(\obs_{ij}\indexk{\indexK}\right) \leq 1$.

 We now show that for a fixed $w$, $V_c(\map)$ is a sub-exponential random variable with constant sub-exponential parameter.
-This will allow us to finish the proof as in \citet{verdeyme_hybrid_2024}, replacing the upper bound of $\E{V_c(\map)}$ by the one computed above.
+This will allow us to finish the proof as in Verdeyme and Olhede \citep{verdeyme_hybrid_2024}, replacing the upper bound of $\E{V_c(\map)}$ by the one computed above.
 We first have We then have, for any $t>0$

-Since $\left\|\obs_{ij}-\probs_{ij}\right\|_1 \leq \|\obs_{ij}\|_1 + \|\probs_{ij}\|_1 = 2$, we get that $\left\|\obs_{ij}-\probs_{ij}\right\|_1$ is a sub-gaussian random variable.
-Using Hoeffding's inequality for sub-gaussian variable \citep[Prop.
+Since $\left\|\obs_{ij}-\probs_{ij}\right\|_1 \leq \|\obs_{ij}\|_1 + \|\probs_{ij}\|_1 = 2$, we get that $\left\|\obs_{ij}-\probs_{ij}\right\|_1$ is a sub-Gaussian random variable.
+Using Hoeffding's inequality for sub-Gaussian variable \citep[Prop.
 5.10]{vershynin_introduction_2011}, we have

 for some universal constant $C>0$.